-Crisis services volunteers are the heart of National Runaway Safeline.
-We count on our volunteers to be there for youth and families in crisis 24 hours a day, 365 days a year.
+Crisis services volunteers are the heart of the National Runaway Safeline.
+We count on our volunteers to be there for youth and families in crisis 24 hours a day, 7 days a week.

 What do crisis services volunteers do?

 The National Runaway Safeline’s crisis services volunteers connect with runaway, homeless and at-risk youth and their families at their most vulnerable moments.
-It is with the support of our committed, trained volunteers that we are able to provide our critical, free services 24 hours a day, 365 days a year.
+It is with the support of our committed, trained volunteers that we are able to provide our critical, free services 24/7.

 NRS crisis services volunteers offer a safe, non-judgmental space for youth to discuss the issues they face, such as abuse, neglect, family conflicts, bullying and more.

-When a 14-year-old boy calls our toll-free number seeking shelter from the cold, a volunteer listens and together they devise a plan to ensure the teen’s safety and well-being.
+For example, when a 14-year-old boy calls our hotline seeking shelter from the cold, a volunteer listens and together they devise a plan to ensure the teen’s safety and well-being.